jonZlotnik/jonZlotnik.github.io/content/resume.md

 Montreal, QC

 - Managed painting crews of 2-4 painters per job site and painted alongside crew members.
-- Communicated the client’s requirements and preferences to my crew to ensure client satisfaction.
+- Communicated the clients' requirements and preferences to my crew to ensure client satisfaction.

 _________________________________